Charter and Policies

 (a) Resignation: A member may at any time file a resignation from the Society in writing with the Society’s Executive Director.

-(b) Suspension or Expulsion: The Society's Board of Directors may suspend or expel any member for cause at any time, after giving such member the opportunity for a hearing before the Board of Directors.
+(b) Suspension or Expulsion: The Society’s Board may suspend or expel any member for cause at any time, after giving such member the opportunity for a hearing before the Board.
 Such hearing shall be conducted in a manner similar to the hearing procedure established by the regulations of the Association and provides the member due process.
-Any member suspended or expelled may be reinstated by the affirmative vote of a majority of the members of the Board of Directors present and voting.
+Any member suspended or expelled may be reinstated by the affirmative vote of a majority of the members of the Board present and voting.
 For purposes of this subparagraph, the term “for cause” shall include, but not be limited to, any of the following:

 (2) Any conduct on the part of a member which is prejudicial to the interests and welfare of the Society and its members.